 Q = cp x dm x (T2 - T1) x Δt

-with: cp = heat capacity of the fluid, dm= volume flow of the fluid, (T2 - T1) = temperature difference, Δt = examined time frame
+with: cp = heat capacity of the fluid, dm= mass flow of the fluid, (T2 - T1) = temperature difference, Δt = examined time frame

 equalizing the both heat transfers as well as the average temperatures ΔTm